The Brain from Planet Arous: Production

-The special effect for Agar's eyes was achieved by using special contact lenses lined with metal foil.
+The special effect for Agar's eyes was achieved by using contact lenses lined with metal foil.
 These were used a decade later by actor Gary Lockwood during the second Star Trek TV series pilot episode "Where No Man Has Gone Before".

 Stock footage of unoccupied houses being flash-incinerated in above-ground atomic bomb tests was used to demonstrate Gor's psychic powers.

-The plot of an alien interstellar policeman is pursuing a dangerous, space-faring criminal who must slip into and possess the bodies of Earth lifeforms is similar to the classic science fiction novel Needle by Hal Clement that was first published in 1949 as a multi-part serial in Astounding Science Fiction magazine.
+The plot of an alien interstellar policeman pursuing a dangerous, space-faring criminal who must slip into and possess the bodies of Earth lifeforms is similar to the classic science fiction novel Needle by Hal Clement that was first published in 1949 as a multi-part serial in Astounding Science Fiction magazine.
 The 1987 film The Hidden also shares similar story elements without being a direct adaptation of Clement's novel.

 Director Nathan Juran was unhappy with the final film and changed his screen credit to the pseudonym "Nathan Hertz".

 Reception

 The Brain from Planet Arous currently holds a score of 20% ("Rotten") at the film review aggregator website Rotten Tomatoes, with an average rating of 3.6/10 based on 5 reviews.

+The Monthly Film Bulletin wrote: "A far-fetched science fiction thriller in the low budget class, well paced and energetic but disappointingly conventional in format.
+The spherical cerebral invader is largely a bad case of superimposition."

+Variety wrote: "This modest-budgeter stacks up as a better-than-average entry in the seemingly endless scientific fiction cycle, certain to attract teenage attention. ...
+Agar turns in a competent performance in lead role, and Miss Meadows is okay as femme interest.
+Other portrayals are stock, as the majority of the technical credits.
+Direction of Nathan Hertz keeps things on the move."

 In his review of the movie, although film critic Glenn Erickson wrote "Those looking for a movie to laugh at will find no end of mirth herein," he also reports that the "direction of this minimal budget picture is nothing to be ashamed of" and "Producer/Cameraman Jacques Marquette can be proud of his sharp b&w photography."

 Writing in Entertainment Weekly, critic Steve Simels described the movie as "fairly standard power-mad-alien-wants-to-have-sex-with-earth-women nonsense," but that the film was "redeemed by a few loony plot twists [and] nice tongue-in-cheek performances."